-Ensure that the hearth panel is level and sitting firmly on the base of the fire box.
+Ensure that the hearth panel is sitting firmly on the base of the fire box and the shield is installed around the 2nd thermocouple.
+The center panel must be inserted in between the burner tubes.
 The pilot flame must be visible through the hearth panel and the pilot shield.